-A bucket list experience for an adventurer or devout believer in Italy is to see the Pope give a service.
-This is possible with his general audience mass on Wednesday’s.
-You will see the Pope deliver readings and blessings in Italian first, and then English, French, German, Portuguese, Spanish, Polish, and sometimes more languages depending on the visitors.
+Is attending a Papal Audience in Vatican City on your bucket list?
+You will see the Pope deliver readings and blessings in Italian first, and then in English, French, German, Portuguese, Spanish, Polish and more (depending on who is in attendance).
 At the end of the mass the Pope leads a group prayer, Our Father, in Latin, which you can usually find printed on the back of the ticket.
-Our guide shows you how you can get tickets for the Papal Audience in Rome so you can make the most of this easy experience and create memories to last a lifetime!
+Read on to learn about how you can attend this once-in-a-lifetime experience.

-So you’ve taken a Vatican tour and now it’s time to see the Pope up close!
-The audience is held on Wednesday’s at 10:30.
-Because of the heat in summer it is possible for it to be moved up to 10:00, but this depends on the day so be sure to check the schedule ahead of time.
-The frequency is also not set in stone.
+So you’ve taken a Vatican tour, now it’s time to see the Pope up close and personal.
+The audience is held on Wednesday’s at 10:30a.m.
+In summer, because of the heat, sometimes the Papal Audience is moved up to 10a.m.
+However, this depends on the day, so make sure you check the schedule ahead of time.
+Also, the frequency is also not set in stone.
 The Papal Audience only happens when the Pope is actually in Rome, which means that he doesn’t deliver a service every Wednesday.
-The summer months are the most infrequent, so check the schedule before you plan your day.

 There are people from all over the world who come to see the audience so competition for a seat, front row or not, is fierce.
-Security opens between 8am and 8:30am but I recommend getting there even earlier than that.
-Shoot for a 6:30-7am arrival time and you’ll be sure to get a seat.
+Security opens between 8am and 8:30a.m. but I recommend getting there even earlier than that.
+Shoot for a 6:30-7a.m. arrival time to make sure you get a good seat.
 Just be prepared with a book or snack to keep you occupied.

 Expect the audience to last 1 ½- 2 hours.

-In spring, summer, and early fall the mass is held outside in St. Peter’s Square.
+In spring, summer and early fall, the mass is held outside in St. Peter’s Square.
 There are seats in the front area and standing room for the remaining space.
-Tickets are free, however seats are strictly on a first come, first serve basis so if your heart is set on a good seat get that alarm clock set early.
+Tickets are free, however seats are strictly on a first come, first serve basis.
+So, if your heart is set on a good seat get that alarm clock set early.
+Just like the Vatican Museums, the early bird gets the worm.

 How to get Tickets for the papal audience

-If you want to pre-book your tickets even further in advance, or if you are a group bigger than 10 people, you need to contact the Vatican offices with this completed form.
+If you want to pre-book your tickets even further in advance, or if you are a group bigger than 10 people, first contact the Vatican offices with this completed form.
 They will then give you all the details of when and where to collect your tickets.

-***Ticket reservations can be done only with a fax so if the number is busy wait a few minutes, and then try again.
+Tip: Ticket reservations can be done only with a fax so if the number is busy, wait a few minutes, then try again.
 Patience is a virtue.

-Arriving early is a must if you want a good seat so something to read, eat, and drink will help pass the time and keep you energized.
-Hat, sunscreen, sunglasses, and comfortable shoes will also save you from the heat as well as provide relief from standing and waiting.
+Arriving early is a must if you want a good seat.
+Bring something to read, eat and drink to help pass the time and keep you energized.
+Also bring a hat, sunscreen, sunglasses and comfortable shoes – this will save you from the heat as well as provide relief from standing and waiting.